whaynes/STCW23/jekyll/_assessments/OICEW-8-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Plan, plan %} and {% do Use the lathe, usetools %} to produce a project in accordance with attached drawing
+{% do plan, Plan %} and {% do usetools, Use the lathe %} to produce a project in accordance with attached drawing
 {% endcapture %}
 {{ behavior | markdownify }}